sulu/web-twig/docs/component.md

 ## Usage

-Every component is represented by a DOM element the `prepare_component` function will generate a unique id which need to set on the DOM element.
+Every component is assigned to a DOM element.
+The `prepare_component` function will generate a unique id which needs to be set to the DOM element.

 At the bottom of your HTML Document you call the [web-js](https://github.com/sulu/web-js) functions to start the components you have prepared before.